beemyfriend/ZoomReports/README.md

 intervals_10 <- createIntervals(start_time, end_time, 10)
 ```

-The out put of create intervals is simply a vector of time intervals.
+The output of `createIntervals` is simply a vector of time intervals.

     #> [1] 2020-03-28 08:00:00 UTC--2020-03-28 08:10:00 UTC
     #> [2] 2020-03-28 08:10:00 UTC--2020-03-28 08:20:00 UTC